Domain Authority / Page Authority checker.

 There are multiple situations where the Website Authority Checker is the tool to use, to get the data a insights you need.

-Domain authority is a metric, developed by SEO, to predict the ability of a website / domain to rank in search engines.
+Domain Authority score is a metric to predict the ability of a website / domain to rank in search engines.
 Domain authority uses a 0 to 100 logarithmic scale.
 A high Domain authority score means your complete website / all the pages on your domain have the potential to rank well in search engine results.

 How to improve your Domain Authority?

-Because Domain authority is calculated based on 40+ link based metrics by MOZ, you should focus on getting relevant quality backlinks from high authority domains.
+Because Domain authority is calculated based on link based metrics, you should focus on getting relevant quality backlinks from high authority domains.
 This is easier said than done, so to get you on your way I’ve developed the Free Link Building Tool that will help you to identify: Guest post, Resource listings and review link building opportunities.

 Domain age vs Website age